vbotka/ansible-rcb/README.md

 Playbooks are available in the RCB project https://github.com/vbotka/rcb

 1) Following Workflow was tested with Ubuntu 16.04 at digitalocean.com.
 Create one droplet for Backup-Server and at least one droplet for Backup-Client.
+Change at least:
-Change at least the IP addresses in the ansible hosts file and the IP address of rcb_BCK_HOST in ansible vars.
+- the IP addresses in the ansible hosts file
+- the IP address of rcb_BCK_HOST in ansible vars
+- rcb_user_password in rcb-backup-server.yml

 2) "rcb.yml -t phase1" creates SSH keys at Backup-Clients and stores the public keys at the localhost